Fiona Travels from Asia

 An old lady at Duong Lam Ancient Village

-The village is home to many old houses with traditional north Vietnam architecture.
+The village is home to many old houses with traditional North Vietnam architecture.
 You can also visit one of them and pay for a home-cooked lunch with home-grown vegetables.
 They’re some of the most welcoming hosts I’ve met in Hanoi!

-The best part of the village is definitely taking a walk around.
+The best part of the village is taking a walk around.
 It’s so quaint and peaceful.
 You’ll also be able to observe how locals make soy sauce in big jars here.

 2. Bat Trang Ceramic Village

-If you’re looking for a day trip from Hanoi that is both fun and informative, be sure to include a visit to the Bat Trang Ceramic Village.
+If you’re looking for a day trip from Hanoi that is both fun and informative, be sure to include a visit to Bat Trang Ceramic Village.

 Lots of ceramic shops in Bat Trang – Photo from @qui.ruaxe